Fire and rescue services

 If you register as a resident with a local commune, you'll need to change your Australian driver's licence for a Belgian licence.

 Communes usually require the date of issue of your Australian licence.
-If your licence doesn't show this, contact your state or territory licensing authority for official notice that states the date of issue.
+If your licence doesn't show this, contact your state or territory licensing authority for an official notice stating the issue date.

 Road conditions and road safety are very good throughout the country.
 The 'priority to the right' system is in effect in Belgium.